 This course is an introduction to the theories, philosophies and research that guide practice in OT.
 Pediatric (referring to both children and adolescents) practice environments will be described and pediatric models will be studied.
 2 lecture hour.
-Prerequisite: OT 101.
+Prerequisites: OT 101, OT 320.

-OT 427 OT Methods Of Evaluation and Documentation I (2)
+OT 427 OT Methods of Evaluation and Documentation I (2)

 This course is an introduction to the principles and techniques of OT evaluation and documentation.
 The evaluation process, types of assessments, and the interpretation and documentation of evaluation data pertinent to pediatric practice will be included.
-2 hour lecture.
-Prerequisites: OT 101, OT 109, OT 210, OT 212, and OT 214.
+1 hour lecture, 2 hour lab.
+Prerequisites: OT 101, OT 109, OT 210, OT 212, OT 214, OT 425 (or co-requisite).